infinitydotxyz/fe-pixelscore/README.md

 8. toasts?
 9. Some of your NFTs are in the top 1%, pay to reveal
 10. spinner on loading image
-11. on Refresh button, also refresh list if data comes back success?
+11. on Refresh button, also refresh list if data comes back success? also visibility button

 top 1%, (pixel rank bucket 10)